Top 14 Best Beaches To Visit In August

 Perivolos Beach Santorini

-3. Kaanapali Beach, Maui: Hawaiian Royalty
+3. Kaanapali Beach, Maui: Three Miles of Paradise

 Kaanapali Beach Maui